Keep the Trail Access info current...

 Alternatively you can do this hike in reverse which would see you start at the Mount Howitt Car Park in Victoria's Alpine National Park.
 It then goes down the Dry River Track to Wonnangatta Valley and then to the top of The Viking.
-It then passes over The Razor, Mt Despair, Mt Speculation, The Crosscut Saw, Mt Howitt and Macalister Springs.
+It then passes over The Razor, Mount Despair, Mount Speculation, The Crosscut Saw, Mount Howitt and Macalister Springs.
 Then returns to Howitt Car park.

 This walk is rated as difficult (Grade 4 and 5) and varies from well marked trails to lightly trekked wilderness.
 You will need to be fit, well prepared, possess excellent navigation skills. there is very little water along this trail so you will need to carry adequate supplies or have a good understanding of water procurement.

 Total descent: -2667 m